willmendesneto/generator-reactor/README.md

 Each component is a module and can be required using the [Webpack](http://webpack.github.io/) module system.
 [Webpack](http://webpack.github.io/) uses [Loaders](http://webpack.github.io/docs/loaders.html) which means you can also require CSS and a host of other file types.
 Read the [Webpack documentation](http://webpack.github.io/docs/home.html) to find out more.

-### Grunt
+### NPM Scripts

-Out the box the [Gruntfile](http://gruntjs.com/api/grunt.file) is configured with the following:
+Out the box, the generator uses [npm scripts](https://docs.npmjs.com/misc/scripts) configured with the following:

-1. **webpack**: uses the [grunt-webpack](https://github.com/webpack/grunt-webpack) plugin to load all required modules and output to a single JS file `src/scripts/main.js`.
+1. **webpack**: uses the [webpack](https://webpack.github.io/) to load all required modules and output to a single JS file `src/scripts/components/main.js`.
 This is included in the `src/index.html` file by default and will reload in the browser as and when it is recompiled.
 2. **webpack-dev-server**: uses the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to watch for file changes and also serve the webpack app in development.
-3. **browser-sync**: uses the [grunt-browser-sync](https://github.com/BrowserSync/grunt-browser-sync) plugin to start a webserver based in [ip of your machine](http://<your-ip>:3000).
-4. **karma**: uses the [grunt-karma](https://github.com/karma-runner/grunt-karma) plugin to load the Karma configuration file `karma.conf.js` located in the project root.
+3. **karma**: uses the [karma](https://github.com/karma-runner/grunt-karma) to load the Karma configuration file `karma.conf.js` located in the project root.
 This will run all tests using [PhantomJS](http://phantomjs.org/) by default but supports many other browsers.
+4. **editorconfig-tool**: check and validate all files application (`src` and `test` folders) based in `.editorconfig` params.

 ### CSS

 Included in the project is the [normalize.css](http://necolas.github.io/normalize.css/) script.
 There is also a `src/styles/main.css` script that's required by the core `src/components/App.js` component using Webpack.

-### JSHint

-Please use [JSXHint](https://github.com/STRML/JSXHint) for linting JSX and the corresponding Sublime package if using SLT3 [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint).
-Note this is a global npm install and JSX files will need to be associated with the JSX file type withing SLT3.

-## Props

-Thanks to all who contributed to [generator-angular](https://github.com/yeoman/generator-angular) as the majority of code here has been shamelessy sourced from that repos.

-Thanks to [Edd Hannay](https://github.com/eddhannay) for his Webpack optimisations, my local merge and testing meant his additions lost his signature (my fault sorry) so big thanks Edd.

 ## Contribute